Dur4nt3/todo_project/to-implement.md

     2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details

-- Settings:

-**Create a settings modal that includes the following options:**

-Settings will be saved to the localStorage using a JSON object with settings as properties

-    1) Do not show deletion confirmation => for non-repetitive tasks => dismiss the modal

-    2) Do not show welcome message => by default a welcome message will appear when visiting the page containing useful information => dismiss the message
-    *That same welcome message will appear under the "Help" tab*

-    3) Modal Coloring: Based on priority | light gray regardless of priority

 - Create an initial load modal that displays a loader => once all the initial load functions finish executing => remove the modal

 - Search tab: